-The local district is the authorized body to determine whether the student participates in graduation exercises with their original class in their home district.
+The local district is the authorized body to determine whether students participate in graduation exercises with their original class in their home district.
 School districts are allowing students to participate in commencement at the end of grade 12.
-The year that will be on the student diploma should coincide with the year that the student completes all high school graduation requirements, which should be their 13th grade.
+The year that will be on students' diplomas should coincide with the year that students complete all high school graduation requirements, which should be their 13th grade.